Physical Science Building

 Public University in New England in NSF Awards

-Of the world’s Most Highly Cited Researchers
+of the world’s Most Highly Cited Researchers

-(Clarivate Analytics, 2023).
+(Clarivate Analytics, 2024)

-UMass Amherst’s research is a major contributor to the innovation economy through leadership in advanced materials and manufacturing, applied life and health sciences, data and computational science, the arts and creative economy, climate science and sustainability, and equity and inclusion.
+The university’s research is a major contributor to the innovation economy through leadership in advanced materials and manufacturing, applied life and health sciences, data and computational science, the arts and creative economy, climate science and sustainability, and equity and inclusion.

 UMass Flex Student